jagregory/abrash-zen-of-asm/src/chapter-07.md

 Why are instructions that use the non-*mod-reg-rm* addressing modes generally superior to *mod-reg-rm* instructions?
 Simply this: being less flexible than *mod-reg-rm* instructions, they have fewer possible operands to specify, and so fewer instruction bits are needed.
 Non-*mod-reg-rm* instructions also don't require any EA calculation time, because they don't support the many addressing modes of the *mod-reg-rm* byte.

-We'll discuss five sorts of non-*mod-reg-rm* memory-addressing instructions next: special forms of common instructions, string instructions, immediate-addressing instructions, stack-oriented instructions, and `xlat`, which is in a category all its own.
+We'll discuss five sorts of non-*mod-reg-rm* memory-addressing instructions next: special forms of common instructions, string instructions, immediate-addressing instructions, stack-oriented instructions, and `xlat`{.nasm}, which is in a category all its own.
 For all these sorts of instructions, the rule is that if they're well matched to your application, they're almost surely worth using in preference to *mod-reg-rm* addressing.
 Some of the non-*mod-reg-rm* instructions, especially the string instructions, are so much faster than *mod-reg-rm* instructions that they're worth going out of your way for, as we'll see throughout *The Zen of Assembly Language*.

 ### Special Forms of Common Instructions

-The 8088 offers special shorter, faster forms of several commonly used *mod-reg-rm* instructions, including `mov`, `inc`, and `xchg`.
+The 8088 offers special shorter, faster forms of several commonly used *mod-reg-rm* instructions, including `mov`{.nasm}, `inc`{.nasm}, and `xchg`{.nasm}.
 These special forms are both shorter and less flexible than the *mod-reg-rm* forms.
-For example, the special form of `inc` is just 1 byte long and requires only 2 cycles to execute, but can only work with 16-bit registers.
-By contrast, the *mod-reg-rm* form of `inc` is at least 2 bytes long and takes at least 3 cycles to execute, but can work with 8-or 16-bit registers or memory locations.
+For example, the special form of `inc`{.nasm} is just 1 byte long and requires only 2 cycles to execute, but can only work with 16-bit registers.
+By contrast, the *mod-reg-rm* form of `inc`{.nasm} is at least 2 bytes long and takes at least 3 cycles to execute, but can work with 8-or 16-bit registers or memory locations.

 You don't have to specify that a special form of an instruction is to be used; the assembler automatically selects the shortest possible form of each instruction it assembles.
 That doesn't mean that you don't need to be familiar with the special forms, however.
 To the contrary, you need to be well aware of the sorts of instructions that have special forms, as well as the circumstances under which those special forms will be assembled.
 Armed with that knowledge, you can arrange your code so that the special forms will be assembled as often as possible.